On 3 Performance First Gen Camaro Single Turbo System

 Overall we wanted to offer a system that virtually any mechanically inclined individual could install themselves in their own driveway or shop.
 Our single system design checks all of those boxes as well as keeping it affordable.
 We located the turbo on the passenger side of the engine bay as you will see from the photos.
 The headers are made from an extremely durable 3.0mm seamless wall 1.87″ diameter primaries.
 From there the crossover is fabricated from a 2.5″ 304ss and runs up to our T-4 turbo flange.
 Out of the turbo the downpipe is 3.0″ and steps to a single 3.5″ as it works its way back to the trans tunnel.
 At that point we have a merge that splits it into dual 3.0″ which you can either dump the exhaust or build the cutback from there.

 Moving to the cold side, we designed it all from 6061 aluminum from the turbo to intercooler and intercooler to throttle body.
 All tubing is bead rolled for those running a little higher boost application to keep the couplers clamped securely to the tubing.
 In order to further assist with never popping couplers off under boost, we supply all stainless steel t-bolt clamps to get a solid 360 degree clamping pressure around the couplers.
 As far as the couplers go, we include are proven custom silicone 5-ply design.
 When it comes to cooling the air charge temperature, we designed a one-off air to air, bar and plate core.
 This is unique to the F-body specifically and fits perfect in this application and also has no problem with RS hidden head light doors.
 We ensured on our project car we had the RS option and has zero interference.
-The On 3 kit will also come with a custom hood henge support that eliminates the factory piece in order to make room for the intercooler.

 It all comes down to the turbocharger in order to make all the power our customers are looking for.
 We chose to go with the fairly new released, On 3 Performance 72mm, journal bearing, T4 housing and v-band outlet.
 This turbocharger features our custom anti-surge compressor cover, cast aluminum compressor wheel and a 68mm exhaust turbine.
 Our 72mm turbo is a perfect option for those looking to support up to roughly 650-675rwhp.
 As you will see we have a number of other turbocharger options if you are looking for upgrades such as CNC billet compressor wheel, ceramic ball bearing CHRA, or turbochargers that can support higher HP numbers.